yyyujintang/yyyujintang.github.io/_pages/about.md

 # 🔥 News

+- *2024.04*: &nbsp;🎉🎉 VMRNN was accepted by CVPR24 Precognition Workshop!
 - *2024.03*: &nbsp;VMRNN was released.
 [Paper](https://arxiv.org/abs/2403.16536) [Code](https://github.com/yyyujintang/VMRNN-PyTorch) ![Stars](https://img.shields.io/github/stars/yyyujintang/VMRNN-PyTorch)
 - *2024.03*: &nbsp;Yujin was invited to give a talk in CUHKSZ as the youngest graduate alumna in Data Science College.
 Congratulations to the 10th anniversary of CUHKSZ! 🎉🎉 [Slides](https://docs.google.com/presentation/d/1JyFRflVfvXNLgOVdD7ZGX0llscv4voW8k5qLfsbRSpg/edit?usp=sharing)
 - *2024.03*: &nbsp;🎉🎉 PostRainBench was accepted as a spotlight paper by ICLR24 Workshop: Tackling Climate Change with Machine Learning!
 See you in Vienna!